 By landing this principle to a specific assumption, we find ourselves, for example, with the determination of the retention period of the Resumes.
 Some companies are unaware of the obligations described above and choose or to delete the curricular data at the end of the selection process or to keep it for a large number of years, retaining in the end countless personal information that becomes obsolete in the short term.
 Although there are no legal limitation periods when establishing the time limit for the retention of curricular data, the recommendation is to keep such information for a maximum of 2 years from the receipt of the Curriculum.

 The solution derived from the provisions of the General Regulations is the blocking and/or anonymization of personal data.

 If the blocking is opted the consequence is that no one will be able to access to process such data, while opting for anonymization of the data means that the data no longer has the consideration of personal data, since through anonymization what is intended is to eliminate the possibilities of identifying a person.
 Also, another possible solution is pseudonimization.
 Through it what is sought is to process the personal data without the data that identifies the data subject, but without deleting the link between the data, that is, being able to reverse the process.
 An example of pseudonimization would be to replace a customer’s first and last name with numbers or codes.

 In conclusion, companies may retain the personal data of customers and employees after the end of the commercial or employment relationship, provided that the confidentiality of personal data is guaranteed through the necessary security measures, and until the legal obligation from which a liability can arise ends.

-At GlobalSUITE Solutions,we have over 15 years of experience in Personal Data Protection and Information Security.
+At GlobalSuite Solutions,we have more than 15 years of experience in the field of Personal Data Protection and Information Security.
 Our specialized consulting teams offer the advice and support needed to help companies define correct protocols for the retention of personal data in order to comply with the requirements required by the GDPR and LOPDGDD (Spain)